Tibbee/io_carnivores/README.md

 ## Exporting 3DF

 In any Blender document, select the mesh you wish to export as 3DF model, and select File/Export/3DF.
-Specify the file to be written and any configuration options.
+Specify the file to be written.
+The default configuration is now made to be seamless, so you don't have to set anything.
-Since 3DF uses integer UV coordinates (matching with the size of the texture), with a maximum texture size of 256x256, the script currently generates UVs that assume the use of a 256x256 texture.
+UVs need to be 256 pixels wide, since that is what .3df files are expecting.
+The height resolution can be anything under 256 pixel (256 is the maximum value in both width and height).

 ## Exporting VLT